Greenville, Yuba County, California

 Greenville (formerly, Oregon Hill) is a former settlement in Yuba County, California, United States.
-It was located on Little Oregon Creek 4.25 mi southeast of Challenge, at an elevation of 2182 feet (665 m).
+It was located on Little Oregon Creek, 4.25 mi southeast of Challenge, at an elevation of 2182 feet (665 m).

 A post office operated at Greenville from 1857 to 1860.

-In the late nineteenth century, Greenville had a few hundred residents, a store, and a school.
+In the late nineteenth century, Greenville had several hundred residents, a store, and a school.
 A narrow-gauge logging railroad connecting Challenge with the nearby Beanville Mill stopped in Greenville.
 By 1957, Greenville was essentially a ghost town.